 While Pennsylvania doesn’t mandate the purchase of UM/UIM coverage, it’s crucial for drivers to recognize its value, particularly in safeguarding against the uncertainties associated with hit and run incidents.

-Alternate Avenues for Compensation
+Are There Any Alternate Avenues for Compensation?

 For victims of hit and run incidents in Pennsylvania, there exist several alternate avenues to seek compensation beyond UM/UIM coverage: